 A look at the pros and cons of using an open source CMS platform for your site

 Choosing a CMS is never an easy task.
 At Oshyn, we’ve seen our fair share of CMS selection projects.
 We know what to look out for and what features of a platform will really be important to your business (for more detailed information about choosing a CMS - check out our free ebook).
-One topic that we see come up repeatedly when choosing a CMS is whether or not to go the open source route.
-While each individual project will have its own specific set of criteria that need to be examined in order to decide on the platform, there are pros and cons that you should consider to help narrow down the decision on whether or not to use an open source CMS:
+One topic that we see come up repeatedly when choosing a CMS is whether to go the open source route.
+While each individual project will have its own specific set of criteria that need to be examined in order to decide on the platform, there are pros and cons that you should consider to help narrow down the decision on whether to use an open source CMS:

 Low or no cost

 Keep in mind that this low / no cost only applies to the licensing of the software, not the development and maintenance that comes along with a CMS implementation project.

 The user interfaces of open source platforms are usually very editor-friendly.
 For example, WordPress was originally created as a blogging platform that made it easy for anyone to create a blog.
 Building on that premise, WordPress has kept its user-friendly interface, making it easy for almost everyone to create content on a WordPress site.

 An open source platform’s large community of users may be one of its greatest draws.
 With so many users, it’s easy to find forums, resources, and answers to your platform questions online.

 More modules / add-ons

 Because of the nature of open source platforms, there are developers worldwide constantly creating additional modules and add-ons to the software.
 This makes it easy to add functionality to your site (think social sharing, image galleries, capcha forms, etc.) by simply pulling from a module library.
 One word of warning, however, since individual developers are contributing these to the community, you (or your developer) are in charge of verifying the quality and compatibility of each module used in your site.